Financial goals that are easy to accomplish

 Accomplishing goals can be very rewarding so sometimes it’s great to set some little goals that create a positive feeling that you have achieved some milestones.
-Achieving smaller success can be a great stepping-stone to bigger goals.
+Achieving a smaller success can be a great stepping-stone to bigger goals.

 He’s a list of 10 goals that anyone should be able to accomplish

 - Make an extra mortgage payment this year.
 There’s no secret to the math.
-Making one extra mortgage payment in a year every year, can mean you will be mortgage free years sooner and save you thousands of dollars in interest.
+Making one extra mortgage payment in a year every year can mean you will be mortgage-free years sooner and save you thousands of dollars in interest.

 - Find a lower interest rate credit card.
-So many people are keeping balances on high interest credit cards which is a sure fire way to pay too much interest.
+So many people are keeping balances on high-interest credit cards which is a sure-fire way to pay too much interest.
 If this is you, you will surely benefit from finding a lower interest credit card and it may be easier than you think.

 - Review your will – Reviewing your will is not hard to do.
 The hardest part might be finding a copy to review.
 So many people have outdated wills with the wrong beneficiaries, executors that have deceased, and do not reflect their current situation.

 - Check the beneficiaries on your RRSP, RRIFs, Pensions, TFSAs.
 Some plans require direct beneficiary designations and there can be benefits to having the proper beneficiaries to save money on taxes.